 “Generally there are no age restrictions,” says Dr. Gerry.
 “However, older dogs and cats are more prone to health issues which might be more significant on a flight.”
 Some airlines will restrict animals until they are at least four months old, “but as long as they are healthy there shouldn’t be any issues.”

 Be careful if you own a controversial breed.
 “Most countries and airlines will traditionally restrict ‘fighting’ dog breeds.”
 For example, you aren’t able to import American Pitbull Terriers into Hong Kong and most countries will have the same list of “banned” animals.

 Another factor to consider is that many airlines are now putting in a ban for ‘snub-nosed’ breeds.
-“If you’re relocating from Kuala Lumpur, for example, there are no direct flights which will allow a snub-nosed dogs.
+“If you’re relocating from Kuala Lumpur, for example, there are no direct flights which will allow nub-nosed dogs.
 Cathay Pacific and Malaysian Airlines definitely won’t accept them, and you may find yourself in a predicament.”
-The risks of flying a snub-nosed dog is assumed to be higher due to breathing restrictions and many airlines aren’t prepared to take the risk.
+The risks of flying a snub-nosed dog are assumed to be higher due to breathing restrictions and many airlines aren’t prepared to take the risk.

 Is it necessary to use an agent?
 Can I organise the export myself?